Clarify Confused Nodes via Separated Learning: Metrics and Observations

+Here we consider the base of the logarithm to be 2.
+Then, substiituting Eq.~(\ref{eq: pmax nc}) into Eq.~(\ref{eq: tiaojian-pmax}) yields:

+Viewing conditional entropy $H(y_i| Y_{\mathcal{N}_i^k})$ as a function of \nc, it is easy to prove that conditional entropy is positively correlated with \nc in the interval $\textit{NC}\in[0,1]$ (refer to Appendix~\ref{app:proof} for more details).
+In other words, as the neighborhood becomes more confused (with a higher \nc value), the conditional entropy increases, indicating greater uncertainty in predicting the label of the target node based on neighborhood information.
+Therefore, the \nc metric can measure the classification difficulty (or distinguishability) of nodes in a graph.

+Next, we apply Fano's Inequality~\cite{fano1961transmission} to establish a theoretical lower bound on the classification error rate $P_e$ based on the conditional entropy $H(y_i\mid Y_{\mathcal{N}_i^k})$ as follows:

+We can see that the lower bound function on the right side remains positively correlated with \nc, i.e., an increase in \nc will lead to a larger lower bound on the classification error rate, indicating that nodes with higher \nc values experience greater classification uncertainty and pose challenges for accurate classification.
+Furthermore, the classification error rate can be theoretically bounded using \nc.
+The curve of conditional entropy and classification error bound versus \nc under different numbers of label categories is shown in Appendix~\ref{app:proof}. \end{proof}

-\paragraph{Observation 2.} Furthermore, we visualize the embeddings output from the first layer of a trained GCN, as shown in Fig.~\ref{fig:scatter}(a).
-The clusters corresponding to different classes can be roughly separated by the decision boundaries represented by black dashed lines.
-These black triangles represent high-\textit{NC} nodes, which are mostly distributed at the edges of the clusters, i.e., near the decision boundaries.
-When different decision boundaries (black dashed lines) intersect, clusters of high-\textit{NC} nodes form.
-These clusters are further circled in Fig.~\ref{fig:scatter}(b), from which we can observe that they contain multiple types of high-\textit{NC} nodes, thus requiring more complex decision boundaries for effective separation.
-The test results show that the overall test accuracy is 93.99\%, with 95.91\% for the low-\textit{NC} group and only 57.86\% for the high-\textit{NC} group.
+\begin{observation} Furthermore, we visualize the embedding obtained from the output of the first layer of the trained GCN in Fig.~\ref{fig:scatter}(a).
+The clusters corresponding to different classes can be roughly separated by decision boundaries depicted by black dashed lines.
+These black triangles symbolize high-\nc nodes, predominantly distributed proximate to the cluster boundaries.
+When different decision boundaries (black dashed lines) intersect, clusters comprising nodes with high-\nc values emerge.
+The clusters circled in Fig.~\ref{fig:scatter}(b) encompass diverse categories of high-\nc nodes, thereby necessitating more complex decision boundaries for effective segregation.
+Test results show that the overall test accuracy is 93.99\%, with 95.91\% for the low-\nc group and only 57.86\% for the high-\nc group. \end{observation}